benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 - New service in cloud account
 - New platform in cloud
 - New system on tactical hardware
-- New plugin to ATAK
+- New plugin to an application

 Techniques
 - Identify risks